Chicken biryani in Pakistan

-Where: A safe couple of blocks from the debauchery of Bourbon Street, where the cheap frozen daiquiris tend to take on unnatural hues and levels of sickly sweetness, St. Lawrence (219 N. Peters St., map), at the edge of the French Quarter, is celebrated for its daiquiris because its syrups are handmade with real fruit.
+Where: A safe couple of blocks from the debauchery of Bourbon Street, St. Lawrence (219 N. Peters St., map), at the edge of the French Quarter, is celebrated for its daiquiris because its syrups are handmade with real fruit.
 Artisanal daiquiris?
 Sign us up!

 Order: There are always two daiquiris offered here: One is a seasonal flavor and one is the bar’s signature frozen Pimm’s Cup ($9 for 16 oz; $15 for 32 oz).
 What’s more NOLA than a Pimm’s Cup daiquiri in a go-cup?
 (Ours was eventually poured into one, as we realized 16 oz of icy alcoholic beverage should not be quickly consumed.)
 This daiquiri—made of Pimm’s, triple sec, gin, and a lemon-lime-orange-cucumber syrup—is delicious: tart, subtly sweet, and packing a surprising punch.
 During our visit, melon margarita was the second daiquiri option, but depending on the season, you might see blueberry and basil, harvest pumpkin, St. Germain bourbon smash (with local strawberries and Meyer lemon), even an eggnog daiquiri.